Juicy and crispy air fryer chicken tenders are breaded with panko crusting for a delicious homemade kid-friendly dinner the whole family can enjoy.

 One of my favorite things about an air fryer is the time it takes to cook.
 You don’t need to wait for an entire oven to heat up and it takes 25-50% less time than cooking in an oven.

-Turn your air fryer to 400 degrees F and cook the air fried chicken tenders for 7-10 minutes, flipping halfway until golden brown.
+STEP FIVE: Place the homemade breaded chicken tenders in the air fryer in a single layer and cook for 7-10 minutes, flipping halfway until golden brown.
 The tenders are done when the thickest part reads 165 degrees F.

 Each air fryer, just like any oven, distributes heat differently.
 Checking on your chicken fingers every 5 minutes helps eliminate the chances of overcooking your food.